Dutch Oven Lasagna Recipe

 Ingredients

-• Lean ground beef, browned and drained – we like to cook this up at home and store it in a large freezer bag to take camping.
+- Lean ground beef, browned and drained – Savory and filling, we like to cook this up at home and store it in a large freezer bag to take camping.

-• Tomato paste, pasta sauce and Italian seasoning – to create the meat sauce.
-We often combine this with the beef before camping to make clean up super easy.
+- Tomato paste, pasta sauce, and Italian seasoning – This trio creates a rich, flavorful meat sauce.
+We often combine this with the beef before camping to make cleanup super easy.

-• Mozzarella cheese, grated – you can sub with Tex Mex or Colby Jack too.
+- Mozzarella cheese, grated – Melty, gooey, and totally irresistible.
+You can sub with Tex Mex or Colby Jack too.

-You can either layer the ingredients or dump them all in together like I do – we’re all about keeping it simple!
+You can either layer the ingredients or dump them all in together like we do — we’re all about keeping it simple!

 Instructions